 In the capital of Yakutsk, I dipped into many sub-cultures that touch on a theme of the book, the fractured legacy of shamanism in the arctic.
 The Shaman is a healer, a musician, a prophet, a guardian of the heritage, and sometimes, a bit of a charlatan and mischief-maker.
 He wears many hats.
 It was a lot to absorb.

 Why did you go to Siberia, and not to Moscow?

 I wanted to get to know the Siberia that socialist realism conveyed with so much awe and wonder.
 After a fairly intellectual period, it was maybe a willful regression into childhood, or a regression toward a raw masculinity: Heavy Industry, Dump Trucks, Metal, Dirt and Power.
 That had also excited the great poet, Mayakovsky.
 It was a fascinating experience.

 It's called "Marx in a Post Communist Era: On Poverty, Corruption and Banality".
 In Russia, I saw the consequences of a free markets without a safety net - exploitation, class conflict, brutal poverty.

 The narrator of "Platon's Tundra" praises at the end the "ecstatic" moments in life that lend themselves to a literary treatment. you also mention the ecstatic elements within Western Christianity.

 "The Final Slum" is the English working title of "Sibirischer Schwindel".
 "To slum it" means: to immerse oneself in hardship, not by necessity, but out of a sense of adventure.
 If you've done the final slum, then you can go back home.
-My narrator realizes at the end that there's a lot of ecstatic beauty in Christian art, in Bach for example, or the more austere mysticism of Buxtehude, the organ composer.
+My narrator realizes at the end that there's a lot of ecstatic beauty in Christian art, in Pergolesi for example, or the mystic powers of Buxtehude, the organ composer.
 You don't always have to travel very far.